ChasNelson1990/chasnelson.co.uk/content/project/event-driven-volumetric/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-As a LKAS Research Fellow in Data Science and, previously, an EPSRC Doctoral Prize Research Fellow (University of Glasgow), I am investigating the use of graph theory, the mathematical background to network science, to understand how networks of neurons change organisation throughout development.
+As part of my LKAS Research Fellowship in Data Science, I have been investigating how event-based sensors can be used to improve the speed of light sheet fluorescence microscopy.
-In particular, I am developing analysis pipelines for the quantitative exploration of whole-brain zebrafish calcium imaging experiments and mouse retin multi-electrode array (MEA) recordings.
+I hope this research will open up new possibilities for very fast volumetric imaging of highly dynamic biology, e.g. the beating heart or calcium imaging of neurons.

-My contribution to this work is funded by my EPSRC Doctoral Prize Research Fellowship and my LKAS Research Fellowship in Data Science (University of Glasgow).
+My contribution to this work is funded by my LKAS Research Fellowship in Data Science (University of Glasgow).